A publisher. A directory. A network of local, professional rodent control specialists.

 How the site is run.

 Rodent Control Oregon is editorially independent of every operator in the directory.
 Listings are not paid placements.
-Every phone call is routed to a licensed, bonded, and insured rodent control professional.
+Every operator we list is licensed, bonded, and insured in Oregon, vetted before they go on the directory and re-checked at every quarterly updrofessional.